Second-Year Transitional Experience Program (STEP)

 PERSONALIZED SUPPORT & ADVISING:

 Student Success Initiatives is always an open space for STEP scholars.
 All counselors within SSI have an open door policy to serve students.
-However, if students need extensive services and guidance, they can also schedule an appointment with the counselor/coordinator through the online appointment scheduling portal on the SSS website.
+However, if students need extensive services and guidance, they can also schedule an appointment with the counselor/coordinator through the online appointment scheduling portal on the SSI website.